Fearsome Tales for Fiendish Kids: Simon Sulk

 The story begins with an Icelandic legend about trolls, which are believed to be creatures that originally lived in the sea: 500 years ago in the village of Trollvik, the villagers hid in a church from wolves when travellers knocked on the front door begging to be rescued because their caravan was on fire.
 Thor, the villagers' leader, allows them inside but notices that there is no sign of smoke and fire.
 He realises his mistake but the doors had already shut and the travellers were beginning to shapeshift.
 They turn into wolfish humanoid beasts and slaughter every villager in the church.
 Due to the name of the village, this was where the creatures got their name, and they were eventually driven out of the country by King Magnus.

 In the present day, spoilt Simon discovers that his parents want to move to Devon and have already bought a house.
-Known for his tantrums, Simon causes commotion in a clothes shop when he discovers the school uniform he will have to wear and locks his bedroom door when he gets home, vowing to die in the room if it meant that he would never leave with his parents.
+Known for his tantrums, Simon causes commotion in a clothes shop when he discovers the school uniform he will have to wear and locks his bedroom door when he gets home, vowing to die in the room if it means that he will never leave with his parents.
 He wakes up before 6 am to hear his parents arguing over what to take with them before the removal team arrives.
 When they hear him stirring, they try again to make him prepare to leave.
 Simon still refuses which further irritates his father.
 His parents leave and secretly plan to return 30 minutes later to call Simon's bluff, and drive to a café down the road.

 Simon hears movement downstairs minutes later and his parents' voices at his bedroom door.
-He gloats that he knew that would be back for him and still refuses to leave with them.
-The parents are in a panic because they had been chased back to the house by wolves.
+He gloats that he knows that they will be back for him and still refuses to leave with them.
+His parents are in a panic because they have been chased back to the house by wolves.
 Simon gloats that he knows they are lying.
 The parents begin to scream because the house is on fire and Simon has to evacuate.
 Simon is still not convinced.
 The parents continue begging.
 Simon still refuses.
 The parents demand that Simon opens the door.
 Suspicious, Simon obeys and sees no fire outside the room as his parents barge in.
 He admits defeat but tells them that he has no plans of leaving regardless.
 His parents shapeshift into Icelandic trolls, and decapitate him.

-Simon's real parents return to the house, as planned, to find the Icelandic couple from Devon that they had switched houses with answering the front door.
+Simon's real parents return to the house, as planned, to find the Icelandic couple from Devon that they have switched houses with answering the front door.
 They explain to the new owners the situation with their son being stubborn in his bedroom.
 The Icelandic couple invites them inside to help the parents convince their son to leave.
 Hours later, the Icelandic couple have a tiny housewarming party in their new garden, cooking giant pieces of "chicken" on a barbeque.